rlyeh-dev/yith/README.md

 }

 NAME :: "do_something"
+// the signature is VERY helpful to llms to get a basic idea of the api
+// without needing to pull full docs
+SIG :: `do_something({ str = "string to do something with" })`
 DESC :: "it does... something"
 Input :: struct { str: string }
 Output :: struct { str: string }
 // it is possible to write your own lua wrapper `proc "c" ()` style handlers,
 // and register them with `lua.register()`, but for simple calls and printing
-// output, this style is easiest and most ergonomic. do_something :: proc(params: Input, sandbox: mcp.Sandbox) -> (result: Output) {
+// output, this style is easiest and most ergonomic. do_something :: proc(params: Input, state: ^lua.State) -> (result: Output) {
-  // this gets printed. sandbox_printf also.
-  sandbox_print(sandbox, "do_something was called with input: " + params.str)
+  // this gets printed as output in the tool call response to the LLM mcp.print(state, "do_something was called with input: " + params.str)
-  // this syntax also works:
+  // printf style works too
-  sandbox->printf("do_something likes your input: %s", params.str)
+  mcp.printf(state, "do_something likes your input: %s", params.str)

   if params.str == "BAD_INPUT" {
-    // error/errorf also work in both sandbox_ and sandbox-> syntaxes
     // this treats the result as a fatal error, and this call will be
-    // reported back as an error to the LLM sandbox_error(sandbox, "do not send me bad input :(") return
+    // reported back as an error to the LLM. mcp.errorf() also exists mcp.error(state, "do not send me bad input :(") return
   }